CONCEPT PROJECT

 -

-Go for outdoor adventures and get the most of his vacation.
+Go on outdoor adventures and make the most of his vacation.

 -